erinosb/chipSeqAutoAnalyzePipeline/README.md

 # chipSeqAutoAnalyzePipeline

-This is the basic initial pipeline we use for analyzing multiplexed ChIP-seq datasets
+This is the basic pipeline I use for analyzing multiplexed ChIP-seq datasets

-There are three steps to executign the analysis:
+There are three steps to execut in the analysis:

     chipSeqAnalyzeStep1.sh

     chipSeqAnalyzeStep2.sh